Adamant-im/AIPs/AIPS/aip-18.md

 }
 ````

-You can combine it with [AIP-16](https://aips.adamant.im/AIPS/aip-16)) to reply to a message with a file attached.
+You can combine sending files with [AIP-16](https://aips.adamant.im/AIPS/aip-16)) to reply to a message with a file attached.
 Send the following structure in the `reply_message` field:

 ```` json
 {